imgly/pesdk-ios-examples/README.md

 ## Structure
 The SDK can be subdivided in two part, front-end and back-end.
-We also provided an instance-factory that handels the object generation for you.
+We also provided an instance-factory that handles the object generation for you.
 Its class is called `IMGLYInstanceFactory`.
-It has a property called `sharedInstance` that uses the singleton pattern, so it doesn't need to be created everytime.
+It has a property called `sharedInstance` that uses the singleton pattern, so it doesn't need to be created every time.
 Besides the views and viewcontrollers, it also has methods to create the different filters, and the photo-processor, described below.

 ## Frontend

-The frontend part of the SDK contains all the views and view controllers, or generaly speaking the UI.
+The frontend part of the SDK contains all the views and view controllers, or generally speaking the UI.
 The itself consists of two parts.
 Camera related UI and filter or operation related UI.

 For the camera UI there is the `IMGLYCameraViewController`.
 That controller shows a camera live stream, a filter selector, and  controls to operate the camera settings such as flash, front camera or back camera.
 After a photo has been taken the `IMGLYCameraViewController` calls the handed over completion handler, or if none is set, it performs a segue called `ModalEditorNavigationController`, that presents a new view controller.
 That view controller must implement the `IMGLYEditorMainDialogViewControllerProtocol` protocol.
 The provided `IMGLYEditorMainDialogViewController` does so.

 The `IMGLYEditorMainDialogViewController` functions as main-dialog.
 It is connected to sub-dialogs that allow the user to edit an image.
 The sub-dialogs are, Magic (automatic image enhancement), filter, orientation (flip rotate), focus (tiltshift), crop, brightness, contrast, saturation, and text.
-These dialogs use a lower resolution image as preview to improve the preformance.
+These dialogs use a lower resolution image as preview to improve the performance.
-When the user presses the done button of the main dialog, the choosen settings are applied to the full resolution image.
+When the user presses the done button of the main dialog, the chosen settings are applied to the full resolution image.
 The `IMGLYEditorMainDialogViewController` can be used without the `IMGLYCameraViewController` like so:

 ```